kiwidata/Emission-by-Country/README.md

 # Group Project - Emission

-Discussion regarding topic for analysis
+## Discussion regarding topic for analysis

 Emissions or electrical vehicles

 Choice of Carbon emissions - found huge dataset of 65000 rows plus of carbon emission by country

 Brainstorm:
- - countries emission comparison
+ - countries emission comparison?
- - where is the peak of CO2 emission
+ - where is the peak of CO2 emission?

 Tool
 - SQL - clean data